Advanced Topics

 method of yourAudioAnalyzer

-classes, are all called from the audio thread.
-Avoid performing any long-running or blocking operations on this thread. - UI Thread: Never perform audio processing directly on the UI thread.
+classes, are all called from the audio thread(s).
+Avoid performing any long-running or blocking operations (like I/O, complex non-audio computations, or UI updates) on this thread. - UI Thread: Never perform audio processing directly on the UI thread.
 This can lead to unresponsiveness and glitches.
 Use the

 AudioEngine